 The Network Master Plan (NMP), conceived in 2006 and funded in 2007, was developed through a one-year planning process, involving faculty, students and staff representing campus administrative and academic interests.
 The result was a sustainable funding plan to upgrade the cabling, pathway and electronics as well as fiber between buildings, and improve redundancy and reliability of data network connectivity.

-As part of the NMP, over 90% of campus buildings are now utilizing Gigabit and PoE to all of the desktops, and as part of that process, cabling within the building was upgraded to Cat6.
-Another NMP milestone nearing completion includes fiber connectivity to main campus administrative and academic buildings utilizing geographically diverse paths.
+As part of the NMP, over 90% of campus buildings utilize Gigabit and PoE to all of the desktops, and as part of that process, cabling within the building was upgraded to Cat6.
+Another NMP milestone includes fiber connectivity to main campus administrative and academic buildings utilizing geographically diverse paths.
 Building connections utilize 10 Gigabit connectivity to the campus backbone where 10 Gigabit bandwidth is needed.

 In 2013 the campus backbone was updated with new routing hardware, and due to the increasing need for available bandwidth to support research computing the backbone was updated to 40 Gigabit connectivity.
-As of the summer of 2015, redundant fiber, terminating at a backup network backbone facility, will be installed in all major academic and administrative buildings on main campus.
-By the end of the summer, a total of 47 buildings will be connected to the redundant network, providing redundant, 10 Gigabit connections.
+As of the summer of 2015, redundant fiber, terminating at a backup network backbone facility, is installed in all major academic and administrative buildings on main campus.
+A total of 47 buildings are connected to the redundant network, providing redundant, 10 Gigabit connections.

 The network backbone is scheduled to be replaced every 5-7 years, Building switch infrastructure every 5-7 years and wireless access points every 2-3 years.
 Cabling within the building is expected to be replaced every 15-20 years, and building connectivity (single mode fiber) infrastructure every 15-20 years.

 In response to the increased demand for research computing bandwidth, and the desire to provide isolation for the University’s research computing environments, the University purchased an Arista 7500, capable of 100 Gigabit connections, to form the backbone of a science DMZ.
-The DMZ was installed during the summer of 2014, with migration of research computing resources beginning in the fall of 2014.
-Completion of the migration of research computing resources into the DMZ is expected by the summer of 2015.
+The DMZ was installed during the summer of 2014 and was completed in the summer of 2015.

 To date, in addition to test servers, production Information Technology and Services (ITS) web servers have been connected via IPv6, supporting both IPv4 and IPv6.
 IPv6 routing has been enabled from the edge through most of the campus backbone utilizing OSPFv3.
 Additional progress in connecting production servers via IPv6 is expected as new services come on-line or as part of significant upgrades for existing services.

-During the past year, the University’s connectivity to Internet2 was upgraded to 10 Gigabits.
-As part of the plan for future growth, new Internet edge routers will be purchased by the end of 2015 which will support connectivity greater than 10 Gigabits.
+The University’s connectivity to Internet2 is 10 Gigabits.
+Internet edge routers support connectivity greater than 10 Gigabits.
 Multicast networking is enabled between Internet2 and the campus network.

 The University recognizes the need to provide high-speed Internet connectivity is of strategic importance for both administrative and research work.